 Now i’m very happy I stumbled across this in my search for something relating to this.

-You’ve made some good points there.
-I looked on the internet for additional information about the issue and found most individuals will go along with your views on this site.
+10. You made some really good points there.
+I looked on the internet for more information about the issue and found most people